abitgone/jQuery-Plugins/README.md

     Prevents the carousel from pausing on hover or touch events.

 -   **data-carousel-notouch**
     Prevents the carousel from responding to touch events.
+(Implied if there are no pagers.)

+-   **data-carousel-nokeyboard**
+    Prevents the carousel from responding to keyboard events.
+(Implied if there are no pagers.)

 [Some examples](http://abitgone.github.com/jQuery-Plugins/Carousel) are available.